matkoch/MassTransit/docs/advanced/scheduling/redeliver.md

 ### Redelivery with RabbitMQ

-It is also possible to use RabbitMQ Delayed Exchange to redeliver messages.
+It is also possible to use RabbitMQ Delayed Exchange to re-deliver messages.
 You can even use it if the delayed exchange is not [configured](rabbitmq-delayed) as a default message scheduler.

 You can schedule a message to be redelivered via RabbitMQ delayed exchange from a consumer by using the `Defer` extension method like this: